nubomedia-vtt/kurento-room-client-android/README.md

 kurento-room-android
 =================
-This repository contains Kurento Room and Tree APIs for Android.
+This repository contains Kurento Room API for Android.

 This project is part of [NUBOMEDIA](http://www.nubomedia.eu).